TCNOco/TcNo-Acc-Switcher/README.md

 With an all-new tray, you can switch accounts directly from the tray as well!
 Tons more features to come.

+#### Disclaimer
-All trademarks and materials are property of their respective owners and their licensors.
+All trademarks and materials are property of their respective owners and their licensors.<br>
-This project is not affiliated with Steam or Valve Corporation.
+This project is not affiliated with Steam or Valve Corporation.<br>
+I am not responsible for the contents of external links.<br>
+USE THIS SOFTWARE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR ANY DAMAGES IF YOU CHOOSE TO USE THIS SOFTWARE.
+COMPONENTS ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS, WITHOUT ANY WARRANTIES OF ANY KIND TO THE FULLEST EXTENT PERMITTED BY LAW, AND I EXPRESSLY DISCLAIM ANY AND ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED.